 With Bitcoin futures, investors can bet on the price increase of decrease of Bitcoin without having to own the cryptocurrency.
 Instead of Bitcoin, only cash exchange hands when the positions are closed.

 While the CME and CBOE are mostly for American investors, the Stockholm-based Nasdaq OMX exchange serves the institutional investors in Europe.
 Both institutional and retail investors in Europe can short BTC using bitcoin exchange-traded notes (Bitcoin ETNs).
 The Bitcoin tracker funds usually trade at a premium price compared to Bitcoin itself.
 Thus, it is not as effective as shorting Bitcoin on exchanges or via CFDs.

 When should you consider short selling BTC?

+Although you know how to short Bitcoin and where to do it, you must consider some things before doing shorting your BTC reserve.
 In most cases, shorting Bitcoin should be done in a bear market.
 However, some events warrant an investor to consider shorting the cryptocurrency and making a profit in the process.
 Some of those events include;

 Any controversial hardfork

 Discovery of bugs that could be exploited and threaten the security of wallets and network performance

 A famous developer leaving the Bitcoin development team

 Negative news from the United States SEC and other powerful regulatory agencies

 The scenarios mentioned above have all affected the price of Bitcoin at one point, and they could lead to a price decline if they happen again.
 As an investor, if any of these events are expected to take place, you can decide to short your BTC reserve and purchase when the price declines and the news impact dies down.